 Almost every job posting features one common line: “Must have excellent written and oral communication skills.”
 Professionals need to be able to convey their ideas in speech, emails, phone calls, and more.
 Other qualifications may vary based on the industry, but the need for clear communication is always a common trait.

 Call facilities offer a range of skills that apply to nearly any other job.
 Workers can learn valuable traits that will help them in any job search, from timeliness and efficiency to those crucial communication practices.
-It can also introduce many professionals to the responsibilities of a customer-facing role, which they can then use to work with clients at a later job.
+Metrics like average handle time become second nature giving graduates a data-driven understanding of performance that translates directly into management and operations roles later in their career.
+It can also introduce many professionals to the responsibilities of a customer experience management role, which they can then use to work with clients at a later job.

 Older generations found entry-level positions with greater ease than millennials, but they also faced less competition when they tried to climb the corporate ladder.
 More people pursue university and college education to gain an edge in the job market, but this just means more people are jockeying for the same spots.
 If recent graduates truly want to stand out, they need to start at the bottom and work their way up.